ajorpheus/sampleGradleProject/README.md

 # Bounded Queue

-## Install in Linux or Mac with Gradle
+## How to run Queue tests through command line in Linux or Mac with Gradle

 1. Make sure you have java version 1.7 or 1.8.
 To check open up a new terminal and type:
    ```sh